On the stability of the annulus for the torsion of multiply connected domains: Introduction

-In the case of simply connected domains ($m=0$), in 1856 de Saint-Venant conjectured that among all beams with cross-section of prescribed area, the one with circular cross-section has the highest torsional rigidity.
-The complete proof of such conjecture is due to P\'olya in 1948, see \cite{P}.
+In the case of simply connected domains ($m=0$), de Saint-Venant conjectured in 1856 that among all beams with cross-section of prescribed area, the one with circular cross-section has the largest torsional rigidity.
+A complete proof of this conjecture was given by Pólya in 1948, see \cite{P}.

-The de Saint-Venant inequality was latter generalized to different settings, for instance in \cite{DW}, Diaz and Weinstein gave some upper and lower bounds for the torsional rigidity of a beam also in the case of multiply connected domains, in terms of its second order momentum.
+The de Saint-Venant inequality was later generalized in several directions.
+For instance, in \cite{DW}, Díaz and Weinstein derived upper and lower bounds for the torsional rigidity of a beam, also in the case of multiply connected domains, in terms of its second-order moment.

-In 1950, P\'olya and Weinstein proved in \cite{PW} that among all beams with multiply connected cross-section with given area and with given joint area of the holes, the one with annular cross-section has the highest torsional rigidity.
-Namely, using definition \eqref{torsione} we have the following inequality
+In 1950, Pólya and Weinstein proved in \cite{PW} that among all beams with multiply connected cross-sections with given area and given total area of the holes, the annulus maximizes the torsional rigidity.
+Namely, using definition \eqref{torsione}, one has